Flaws plague a tool meant to help low-risk federal prisoners win early release

 "You use a term like 'risk assessment tool,' it has this patina of science, it sounds highly technical, but it's not," said Patricia Richman, who works on national policy issues for the Federal Public and Community Defenders.
 "A risk assessment tool is just a series of policy decisions."

-Still, it is consulting with experts about making the algorithm more fair and another overhaul of Pattern is already underway.
+Still, it is consulting with experts about making the algorithm fairer and another overhaul of Pattern is already underway.

 Attorney General Merrick Garland has directed the department to look for ways to assess racial bias and make the tool more transparent, a spokeswoman said.